EasyLemonJuice/cryptic/README.md

 Will you solve todays cryptic word?

 <h3>How to play</h3>
-1) You will be given a sentence that can be split into a definition and a description, although it is not clear where this spit is
+1) You will be given a sentence that can be split into a definition and a description, although it is not clear where this spit is \n
-2) Each guess you will be given a new hint, such as the definition or the first letter
+2) Each guess you will be given a new hint, such as the definition or the first letter \n
 3) After 5 guesses your out!
-Try and get it in as less words as possible!
+Try and get it in as less words as possible! \n

 </center>